tuhinaprasad28/Text-Analytics-Scrapping-a-Dynamic-Web-Page/README.md

 # Scrapping a Static and a Dynamic Web Page
+Task 1.py
+Using requests and BeautifulSoup to scrape a static html webpage (using Python)

+Task 2.py:

 Using requests and BeautifulSoup and XHR inspection to scrape a dynamic html webpage (using Python): https://www.zillow.com/homedetails/10111-Parish-Pl-Cupertino-CA-95014/19620225_zpid/